Symptom: Inability to hit your chosen landing spot with your golf chipping.

-With each successive chip, you will need to land the ball further and further away.
+With each successive chip, you will need to land the ball further and further away to land on top of your previous ball.
 Fairly rapidly, you will begin to develop a “feel” for what sort of strike is necessary to carry the ball different distances.

 Your scoring and confidence will improve dramatically with The Backyard Chipping Drill.
 The ability to land the ball on your aiming point is a skill that will serve you well on every golf course, no matter how hard or easy, fast or slow.
 (Where to land the ball, by contrast, could vary greatly from course to course.
 For example, a high-end course might have very fast greens, and so you would pick a different landing spot than you might at the local public course, for the same length of chip.)

 Watch as Tiger Meticulously Picks His Landing Spot

 Certainly, Tiger’s chip in at the 2005 Masters is an example of this.
 He probably did not practice this particular shot, with the collar in back of his ball and the lightning-fast Augusta National greens to navigate.
 But he picked out a landing point (noted by Vern Lundquist at 0:57 in the video) that made sense, and executed his chip by trying to land on his chosen spot.
 Of course the rest is history — have a look: